NaveenMuralidharan/NaveenMuralidharan/README.md

 #### I am currently a graduate student pursuing Masters in Software development at the University of Utah.
 I have 10 years of experience in business analysis and SDLC, bridgining the gap between business and IT teams in small and large companies alike.

-#### Skills: Wed development and Object oriented programming languages: HTML, CSS, JS, NodeJS, ExpressJS, NextJS, MongoDB, Python, Django, PostgreSQL, C++, Java.
+#### Skills: Web development and Object oriented programming languages: HTML, CSS, JS, NodeJS, ExpressJS, NextJS, MongoDB, Python, Django, PostgreSQL, C++, Java.

 #### Ever curious and willing to learn, I completed a certificate in Full Stack Software Development at General Assembly in 2023.
 I'm furthering my knowledge through a graduate degree in software development.